DarwinAwardWinner/crm-custom/README.md

 - Ability to go back to previously completed entries by backspacing at an empty input (Currently the only recourse if you want to change a previously completed entry is to abort and restart the completion)
-- Map the separator character to continue select the curent entry and move on to the next one.
+- Map the separator character to select the curent entry and move on to the next one.